Doubleback: Evolution of R&B

 Doubleback: Evolution of R&B is the eleventh studio album by American singer Joe.
 It was released through Massenburg Media on July 2, 2013 in the United States.
 His debut with the label, following the dissolution of his former record company, the album incorporates classic rhythm and blues influences and features bits and pieces from 1970s' funk and soul.
 Joe produced half of the album, while Derek "D.O.A."
 Allen, The Ambassadorz, and production duo Stargate were consulted to contribute additional material.

-The album earned generally positive reviews from music critics, some of who called it one of Joe's finer album projects, with some criticizing the sameness of the songs.
+The album earned generally positive reviews from music critics, some of whom called it one of Joe's finer album projects, with some criticizing the sameness of the songs.
 Doubleback: Evolution of R&B debuted at number six on the US Billboard 200, with first sales of 61,000 copies.
 It also debuted atop the Top R&B Albums and the Independent Albums charts.
 The album was preceded by lead single "I'd Rather Have a Love," a top five hit on the Adult R&B Songs chart.